eclipse-archived/ceylon-lang.org/documentation/tour/introduction.md

 Introductions are a kind of elegant compromise: more powerful than plain extension methods, safer than implicit type conversions.
 We think the beauty of this model is a major advantage of Ceylon over similar languages.

-## Type aliases

-It's often useful to provide a shorter or more semantic name to an existing class or interface type, especially if the class or interface is a parameterized type.
-For this, we use a *type alias*, for example:

-    interface People = Set<Person>;

-A class alias must declare its formal parameters:

-    shared class People(Person... people) = ArrayList<Person>;

 ## Member classes and member class refinement